Vue Pagination Tutorial: Everything You Need to Know

 Pagination in Vue js example tutorial

-Now, you can switch to different pages, and it works fine.
-Thus, it is useful for very basic pagination without any page refresh.
+You can switch to different pages, and it works fine.
+Thus, it is helpful for very basic pagination without any page refresh.

 That’s it for this tutorial.